Related videos:

 A lawyer forged in high-profile trials

-Estevao is a graduate of the Law School at New York University, is a member of the bar associations of New York and California, and has recognized experience in the Second Circuit Court of Appeals and in the Southern District of New York.
+Estevao is a graduate of the Law School of New York University, is a member of the bar associations of New York and California, and has accredited experience in the Second Circuit Court of Appeals and in the Southern District of New York itself.

-His firm, Harris Trzaskoma LLP, describes it as follows:
+His firm, Harris Trzaskoma LLP, describes him this way:

-"When her clients are subject to a criminal proceeding, Anna develops innovative and cutting-edge legal arguments that often lead to positive outcomes, such as the complete dismissal of charges and, when that is not possible, the reduction of charges and favorable sentences."
+"When her clients are the subject of a criminal proceeding, Anna develops innovative and cutting-edge legal arguments that often lead to positive outcomes, such as complete dismissal of charges and, when this is not possible, reduction of charges and favorable sentences."

-In the trial against Combs, Estevao played a central role in the cross-examination of Cassie Ventura, the prosecution's key witness, during one of the most public phases of the proceedings.
+In the trial against Combs, Estevao played a central role in the cross-examination of Cassie Ventura, the prosecution's main witness, during one of the most public phases of the proceedings.

-Her performance was described as "very strategic and precise," while also "honoring the emotional weight of Cassie's testimony," according to the law firm itself, which included her in the list of “Legal Lions of the Week” by the specialized publication Law360.
+Her performance was described as "very strategic and precise," while also "respecting the emotional weight of Cassie's testimony," according to the law firm itself, which included her in the "Legal Lions of the Week" list of the specialized publication Law360.

-He contributed to achieving the dismissal of the most serious charges against Combs—sex trafficking and conspiracy to commit criminal activities—which would have resulted in decades of imprisonment for the artist.
+He contributed to achieving the acquittal of the most serious charges against Combs—sex trafficking and conspiracy to commit criminal activities—which could have resulted in decades of prison for the artist.

 The rapper was finally sentenced to 50 months in prison and a fine of 500,000 dollars for misdemeanor charges related to prostitution.

-Estevao joins the team led by Barry Pollack, the lead attorney for Maduro, internationally known for having represented Julian Assange in the WikiLeaks case and for negotiating the agreement that allowed for the release of the founder of that platform in 2024.
+Estevao joins the team led by Barry Pollack, Maduro's lead attorney, internationally known for having represented Julian Assange in the WikiLeaks case and for negotiating the agreement that allowed for the release of the founder of that platform in 2024.

 Pollack, 61 years old, graduated with honors from the Georgetown University Law Center and has over thirty years of experience in high-profile criminal litigation.